andreterceiro/dio-mobile-meu-tudo--working-with-context-api-in-react-native/README.md

 Teacher show an alternative way to code, making a direct extraction of Navigator and Screen when creating the constant.

 ![Alternative way](images/alternative-also-works-code.png)

+# Passing parameter between navigations

+Teacher told us that we have the necessity to pass a parameter from a screen to another.